QuantEcon/python-lecture-sandpit.myst/lectures/french_rev.md

 ---
 mystnb:
   figure:
-    caption: "Long run time series of the price level"
+    caption: "Ratio of debt service to taxes, Britain and France"
     name: fig1
 ---